ksgy/miisu_blog/_posts/2016-10-10-opening-soon.md

 We're only at the beginning, but we already see how professional photos can change the first impression of a product.
 How the customer can see what we really creating.
 It's just inevitable, where you need to show the quality and every small detail about your product, your life.

 ## So,
-We'd like to show what our products and our life is about: we're opening the business on **22th October, 2016**!
+We'd like to show what our products and our life is about: we're opening the business within 2 weeks!

 Until then, check [MiiSU Shop](http://miisu.co.uk/shop/) what we have so far :)